Groo the Wanderer: The creators

 Groo is initially plotted and drawn by Sergio Aragonés, and Mark Evanier then writes the dialog.
 Sakai then does the lettering, after which Aragonés does the final artwork, including the word balloons.
 Finally, Luth does the coloring.

 Evanier also answers the letters page, something he takes special pride in, since the practice in mainstream comics is to pass this task off to low-level assistants, something he did not know when his own letters as a teenage fan were published.
 He claims that no one knows what he does.
 His official credit, during the Marvel/Epic run, was usually a polysyllabic title that changed every issue (examples from the first eight issues of volume 2: Interpreter, Interlocutor, Cryptographer, Amanuensis, Construer, Verbalizer, Articulator, Scholiast).
-His actual function, as revealed at the end of issue 6 of volume 2, was to interpret Aragones' broken English storytelling to write the dialog.
+His actual function, as revealed at the end of issue #6 of volume 2, was to interpret Aragones's broken English storytelling to write the dialog.

 Caricatures of Aragonés, Evanier, Sakai, and Luth often appear as background characters within the stories, sometimes with family members.
 Evanier and Sakai are also the role models for the characters Weaver and Scribe.

-Rufferto was based on Aragonés' own dog named Rufferto, who is actually more mottled than spotted.
+Rufferto was based on Aragonés's own dog named Rufferto, who is actually more mottled than spotted.

 Rufferto one page stories

 Starting with issue #87 of Marvel's ongoing Groo series, issues of Groo ended with a wordless one page gag involving Groo's dog Rufferto.
 When the Groo comic went to Image and Dark Horse comics, these one-page Rufferto stories continued.

-In one instance, (Groo issue #9 from Image Comics) Rufferto's brother Arfetto replaced Rufferto as the star of the backup story.
+In one instance (Groo issue #9 from Image Comics) Rufferto's brother Arfetto replaced Rufferto as the star of the backup story.

-In all 93 of these Rufferto one page stories were printed.
+In all, 93 of these Rufferto one page stories were printed.